brentmcconnell/privatelink-springapp/README.md

 ## Fork This GitHub Project

 Start by forking this Github repository to the Git repo product of your choice (ie. GitHub or Azure DevOps)(https://github.com/brentmcconnell/privatelinkapp).
+This README only applies to the "main" branch.

 ## Setup Terraform State File in Azure